Table of Contents

 Gym goers don’t need much fancy equipment to get started.
 All they need for the most basic of variations is a bench or padded platform.
 The rest is all about creativity and how hard you want to push yourself, girl.

-Finally, if you’re going to hip thrust, stay safe out there.
+Finally, if you’re going to learn the hip thrust exercise, stay safe out there.
 Ensure your platform is secure and sturdy enough not to fall over and can take the weight of your body plus resistance.
 Also, keep a barbell pad on handy to protect your hips from bumps and bruises.
 Don’t panic if you leave your foam at home though, roll up a gym towel and use that instead.

 Good luck with all your glute goals, girls.
 We’re right behind you!